Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Pricing}

 Pricing is the process of determining the cost of the services offered by the WaaS broker.
 To set the price, the broker must account for the actual cost of executing the workflow, its overhead costs (such as penalties for violating the SLA), its profit margin, and the user's benefits.
-Typically, the price should be lower than the cost of the user executing the workflow directly by leasing resources from the cloud provider.
-When using on-demand instances, the broker is expected to reduce costs by reusing leased resources for multiple workflows.
-However, the broker can significantly lower execution costs by using reserved and spot instances.
-In this case, the pricing is determined based on broker-side factors, such as available idle reserved instances or the current spot instance price, along with client-side factors, such as the specified deadline for the workflow.
+Typically, the price should be lower than the cost of the user executing the workflow directly by leasing resources from the CSP.
+This aim can be achieved through efficient reuse of leased resources across multiple workflows, combined with cost-aware provisioning strategies that leverage lower-cost reserved and spot instances.

 Pricing can be approached in two ways: \textit{pre-pricing} and \textit{post-pricing}.
 In pre-pricing, the broker sets the price for executing the workflow before it begins.
-This involves predicting the execution cost by examining the workflow’s structure, its required QoS, and the current availability and pricing of resources.
+This involves predicting the execution cost by examining the workflow’s structure, its required QoS (e.g., deadline), and the current availability and costs of resources.
 Specifically, when using reserved or spot instances, the broker must assess the idle capacity of reserved instances and estimate the future cost of spot instances used for execution.
 The broker then uses this predicted cost to establish a final price, factoring in hidden costs and its profit.
 Pre-pricing is also employed during the negotiation phase to finalize the price with the user ahead of execution.
 In contrast, post-pricing involves determining the final price based on the actual cost incurred during workflow execution.
 While post-pricing offers greater accuracy and is more beneficial for the broker, users typically prefer knowing the price in advance to decide whether to accept or reject the offer.

 Although the majority of the papers reviewed focus on the execution cost of workflows, either by minimizing the cost or staying within the user-defined budget, only one paper addresses the pricing policies of WaaS brokers.
 Taghavi et al. \cite{2} introduce a post-pricing policy, called \textit{constant profit}, and two pre-pricing policies: \textit{constant discount} and \textit{prediction-based}, for a deadline-constrained WaaS broker that utilizes a combination of on-demand and spot instances for workflow execution.
 In the constant profit model, after completing the workflow, the broker calculates the total execution cost and adds a fixed profit margin.
 In the constant discount approach, the broker estimates the workflow’s execution cost using on-demand instances and then applies a discount based on past experience with spot instances before presenting the final price to the user.
 The prediction-based pricing method involves the broker estimating the cost of execution ahead of time, using the current prices of on-demand instances and the anticipated cost of spot instances during the workflow’s runtime.
 These pricing strategies highlight a promising area for further development in WaaS brokers.